 We can provide single expert reports, but most of our assessments are undertaken by small multidisciplinary teams, who produce a single report with clear shared conclusions.

-If the child or young person’s evidence is required in family proceedings you can contact us directly for an intermediary.
-The courts have powers to appoint and fund intermediaries for vulnerable parties in the interests of a fair hearing.
+If the child or young person is a suspect or defendant in a criminal case you can contact us directly for an intermediary.
+The courts have powers to appoint and fund intermediaries for vulnerable defendants in the interests of a fair trial.
+The police have discretion to fund intermediaries for suspect interviews.

 Triangle supports children and young people to express their views about the things that matter to them.